-Students must complete the Preliminary (Year 11) course in a subject before undertaking the HSC (Year 12) course in that subject.
-In some circumstances both the Preliminary and HSC component of a subject can be studied in one year.
+Students must complete the Year 11 course in a subject before undertaking the Year 12 course in that subject.
+In some circumstances both the Years 11 and 12 components of a subject can be studied in one year.

-Vocational Education and Training (VET) courses are not classified as Preliminary or HSC and can be studied in either year.
+Vocational Education and Training (VET) courses are not classified as Year 11 or Year 12 and can be studied in either year.